 \subsubsection{\textbf{Secure multi-party computation (SMC)}}

-A cryptographic protocol that aims to conceal personal information and guarantee zero-knowledge between multiple involved parties \cite{[9.16],[9.17]}.
-Its main idea is to distribute the computation between multiple parties without exposing or moving any private information.
-Its working mechanism can be summarised as follows: first, the participated organisations datasets are split and masked by adding random numbers, then these encoded segments are shared between organisations to perform the required computation, thus guaranteeing data privacy and trust.
+A cryptographic protocol that aims to conceal personal information and guarantee zero-knowledge between multiple involved parties \cite{[9.16]}.
+Its main idea is to distribute the computation between multiple parties without exposing or moving private information.
+Its working mechanism can be summarised as follows: first, the participated organisations' datasets are split and masked by adding random numbers, and then these encoded segments are shared between organisations to perform the required computation, thus guaranteeing data privacy and trust.
 SMC allows organisations to work together without knowing one anothers' confidential information.
-It can help in solving complex problems, such as traffic congestion, predicting health outcomes, and weather forecasting.